 STEP 1: Submit Completed Temporary Commercial Occupancy Application

-STEP 2: Payment of Fees - Community Development Staff will determine the fees for the temporary Commercial Occupancy and any related business activities.
+STEP 2: Payment of Fees - The invoice for Temporary Commercial Occupancy and any related business activities will be emailed to the billing contact listed on the application.
 Fees can be paid by check and mailed or hand delivered to the Community Development Department.

 STEP 3: Temporary Commercial Occupancy Certificate Issued - Upon approval of the application and payment of fees, the Commercial Occupancy Certificate (COC) will be issued.

-STEP 2: New Business Meeting - Community Development Staff will schedule a meeting to welcome you to the City and learn about your business.
-We will also discuss zoning, fees and new business opportunities.
+STEP 2: Welcome Meeting - Community Development Staff will schedule a meeting to welcome you to the City and learn about your business.
+We will also discuss zoning, fees and opportunities to gain additional exposure.
 Fees will be due upon confirmation of your commercial activities.

 STEP 3: Inspection - An inspection is required by one or more City departments and the Wood Dale Fire Protection District.